rdiff-backup/rdiff-backup/docs/DEVELOP.md

 master branch.
 To get write access, the person mush exhibit commitment to high standards and have a track record of meaningful contributions over several months.

+It is the responsibility of the merging developer to make sure that the PR is _squashed_ and that the squash commit message helps the release process with the right description and 3-capital-letters prefix (it is still the obligation of the PR author to provide enough information in their commit messages).

 ### Coding style